etiennelord/BRIDES/README.md

 # BRIDES
-Compares the evolution of an original network X to an augmented network Y by counting the number of Breakthroughs, Roadblocks, Impasses, Detours, Equals, Shortcuts (BRIDES) paths.
+Compares the evolution of an original network X to an augmented network Y by counting the number of Breakthroughs, Roadblocks, Impasses, Detours, Equal paths, and Shortcuts (BRIDES).

 ## About